suryajeetlondhe/flutter_interview_questions/README.md

 🚀 Use Future for one-time async tasks and Stream for continuous updates!

 ---

-42) Types of Future in Dart
+42.Types of Future in Dart
+---
 There are two main types of Future in Dart:

 1️⃣ Single-shot Future *(Default Future)
 2️⃣ Completer-based Future (Completer<T>)